inji/inji-wallet/docs/revocation-support.md

 This document explains how Inji Wallet determines whether a credential is valid, revoked, or in a pending/unknown state.

-Revocation is based on the **Status List 2021** mechanism.
+Revocation is based on the [**Status List 2021**](https://www.w3.org/TR/vc-bitstring-status-list/) mechanism.
 The wallet currently supports only `statusPurpose = "revocation"`.
+Additionally, the wallet only supports status check of credentials in the `ldp_vc` format.
+For other formats status check is bypassed for now.

 ---